Ricks-Lab/gpu-utils/README.md

 fan details from the utility.
 The *--force_write* option can be used to force all configuration parameters to be written to the GPU.
 The default behavior is to only write changes.

-## New in this Release -  v3.5.6
+## New in Development -  v3.5.7

-* Fixed issue in reading AMD FeatureMask for Kernel 5.11
+* More robust determination of install type and display this with *--about* and in logger.
+* Preliminary implementation of scroll within PAC window.

 ## Development Plans